The Disaster AFTER The Repair

 * Bestway Construction asked to have me call them with anything that might still be wrong or not to code.

 I'm sorry, a home inspector's purview is not to tell a supposedly licensed "construction" company if their work is wrong or not to code...
-Any company worth it's salt, um, soy sauce already knows that!
+Any company worth it's salt, um, it's soy sauce, already knows that!

 My recommendation: Hire professionals to do work when repairs need to be done!
 And remember, heat should be vented upward!
 It isn't heat that flows downhill...